Mabel Collins

-Mabel Collins (9 September 1851 – 31 March 1927) was a British theosophist and author of over 46 books.
+Minna Mabel Collins (9 September 1851 – 31 March 1927) was a British anti-vivisectionist, occultist and author of over 46 books.
+She was an important figure in the Theosophical Society during the latter part of the nineteenth century but became critical of Helena Blavatsky and Theosophy after being expelled from the Society.

 Life

 Collins was born in St Peter Port, Guernsey.
+She was the daughter of Mortimer Collins.
 She was a writer of popular occult novels, a fashion writer and an anti-vivisection campaigner.
+Collins was chairman of the Incorporated Parliamentary Association for the Abolition of Vivisection.
+She was a vegetarian.